urbit/docs/tutorials/arvo/gall.md

 **Exercises**:

-- Modify `:sum` to reset the counter when you poke it with 0.
+- Modify `:sum` to reset the counter when you poke it with `0`.

-- Write an app called `last` that prints out the previous value you poked it with.
+- Write an app called `:last` that prints out the previous value you poked it with.

 Sample output: